 This guide is for financial advisers only.
-It mustn’t be distributed to, or relied on by, customers.
-It is based on our understanding of legislation as at March 2024.
+It must not be distributed to, or relied on by, customers.
+The information on this page is based on our understanding of legislation as at March 2024.

 The basics